projectatomic/nulecule/examples/mariadb-app/README.md

         $ [sudo] atomic run projectatomic/mariadb-app

+1. As an additional experiment, remove the kubernetes pod and change the provider to 'docker' and re-run the application to see it get deployed on native docker.

 ### Option 3: Install and Run

 You may want to download the application, review the configuraton and parameters as specified in the Nulecule file, and edit the answerfile before running the application.